CDCgov/MIRA-NF/README.md

 > To run this pipeline you will need to have these programs installed:

 1. Nextflow - If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 2. singularity-ce or docker - Information on how to install singularity-ce can be found [here](https://docs.sylabs.io/guides/4.1/user-guide/quick_start.html#quick-installation-steps) and information to install docker can be found [here](https://www.docker.com/).
+Docker must be running to use that profile.
 3. git - Information about git installation can be found [here](<https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>).

 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test,<singularity or docker>` to ensure that everything is installed properly before running the workflow on actual data.
 If you would like to further test the pipeline using our test data it can be downloaded from this link: